Since I purchased Rapid Traffic Masterclass, I’ll show you what they actually teach you about traffic generation in this review.

 Creator: Rapid Traffic Masterclass by Stefan Ciancio.

 Price: $47, although I did get a code to take $5 of.
 2 up-sells which honestly, I didn’t examine at all, I just wanted to get to the main program and find out more.

-Rapid Traffic Masterclass in a nutshell: Where do you get all the visitors from?
+Rapid Traffic Masterclass in a nutshell: Here’s where they teach you get traffic from:

 Where the money come in?
 Well the main option is to use Adsense.

-So just so we’re clear, here’s the strategy, in a short version:
+So just so we’re clear, here’s the strategy of Rapid Traffic Masterclass explained, in a short version:

 1) Niche site + find niche topic on Pinterest.

 2) Join groups, create pins (Pinterest terminology) that are of the topic.

 3) Gather followers on the social network and make your own images to share with the boards/community you’re a part of to get the traffic.

 4) Have the traffic visit your site and make money of them through Adsense ads.
 Just a heads up, if you can reach a certain traffic level, you can actually go further and start running Mediavine ads, that pay WAY more.